alond-ra/github.io/_posts/2023-02-13-Technical Log.markdown

 In Java the code is very ‘simple’ and readable, but it took hours of analysis to get to that point.
 Because Java is very verbose, it is kinda hard to get to a point without getting confused by too many words.
 Also it was kinda hard to test because of the type of problem.
 But at the end, it still is the same solution that many languages use, without the need of doing anything more.

 Initially we tried to implement the first solution in Lisp but the language forced us to modify some things.
 Handling dictionaries in Lisp is complicated so we found out that it is not necessary to know if a pair is symmetric or asymmetric for each bit in the number.
 You only need to know one symmetric pair and one asymmetric pair.
 And if there are only asymmetric pairs you only need to know one pair, the case for only symmetric pairs is analogous.
-So instead of dictionaries we used two variables to store the values of the indexes of symmetric and asymmetric pairs, and an array to store the number bits we already knew.
+So instead of dictionaries, we used two variables to store the values of the indexes of symmetric and asymmetric pairs, and an array to store the number bits we already knew.
 We also found out that if you only have asymmetric pairs then there are only two possible operations: complement or nothing.
 The other operations reduce to these two.
 If you only have symmetric pairs, it is analogous.
 With these two observations we were able to implement the solution in Lisp.
-The rest of our implementation is very similar to the original solution, after each 10 module 1 queries to Google we check the operation made to the number, update our array and keep asking for new bits until we know the value of the number.
+The rest of our implementation is very similar to the original solution, after each 10 module 1 queries to Google we check the operation made to the array, update our array and keep asking for new bits until we know the value of each bit.

+Implementing this algorithm in Go is a little bit harder, has a lot of similarities with C, so using pointers, arrays and other data structures can be a little bit hard.
+We can try to imitate dictionaries in Go, but at the end is better to use an array and variables like indexes to keep track of the database status, and every interaction we query a pair of bits, we need to find a symmetric pair and an asymmetric pair, with both of them we can keep track of the changes that the database has at every 11,21,31… iteration.
+We can use this as a double shot because it works when we have only one bit inside an odd string and in every other case, so we need to keep an eye on a few special cases.

 **Alternative Solution:**

 **Possibility Set:**

 Another approach to the solution of the problem is creating a possibility set, every array describes a possible solution, and every time we check for a fluctuation we can eliminate the arrays that does not fit in the solution, analyzing this approach we can see that it uses a lot of memory and also is slower than ours, we can improve this using probability, but the computational effort it’s almost the same and it’s harder to implement.

 ***

 ## Individual Log